 The Licking County Animal Shelter (aka “the pound”) is the county animal control facility which is operated by the county.
-They house stray animals in Licking County.
+They pick up and house stray animals in Licking County and enforce licensing laws.

 The County Shelter is located at 544 Dog Leg Rd., Heath, Ohio and the Humane Society is now located at 825 Thornwood Drive Heath, Ohio.